Siminov/core/README.md

-Siminov Core (Object Relationship Mapping) - Android
+Siminov Core (Object Relationship Mapping) - Android, iOS, Windows
 ===================================================

 Siminov Core is a open source Object/Relational Mapping solution for all different environments - (Android - Java, iOS - Objective-C|Swift, Windows - C#, OS X - Objective-C|Swift).
 It maps data from an object model representation to a relational data table representation (and visa versa).